tbutch/ECSE427/Assignment1/README.md

 # Assignment 1: mysh

 ## Introduction
-This shell was created by Tristan Bouchard in January of 2020.
+This shell was created by Tristan Bouchard in January of 2020 and submitted January 29th 2020.
 It currently supports the commands specified when running the "help" command.
 The source code can be compiled both on Windows and Linux machines using the supplied Makefile.
 It can also be compiled with debugging symbols using the `make DEBUG=1` flag, which enables the required symbols to debug with gdb.

 The resulting executable, `mysh.exe` or `mysh` depending on the machine it was compiled on, can then be run on its own: